skarthik7/CMPUT291_MINIPROJ1/README.md

 Shreya Pekhale - pekhale
 Sriram Karthik Akella - sriramka

-We did not collaborate with anyone for the completion of this mini project.
+We did not collaborate with anyone for the completion of this mini-project.